La Voz Kids (American TV series): Overview

 In 2013, American Spanish-language network Telemundo (a subsidiary of NBCUniversal Television Group) introduced a children's version of The Voice in Spanish called La Voz Kids.
 It featured Spanish-speaking American children from 7 to 15 years of age.
-Prizes include $50,000 cash for their education and a recording contract with Universal Music Group.
+Prizes included $50,000 cash for their education and a recording contract with Universal Music Group.
 The show debuted on May 5, 2013, and is hosted by Jorge Bernal (from ¡Suelta La Sopa!) and Daisy Fuentes.
 The coaches in season one were Prince Royce, Paulina Rubio, and Roberto Tapia.
 The first season aired 13 episodes with the season finale airing on July 28, 2013.

-Season two saw Natalia Jiménez replace Paulina Rubio as one of the coaches.
+Season two saw Natalia Jiménez replacing Paulina Rubio as one of the coaches.
 The other coaches and hosts remained the same.

-For the show's third season, Daddy Yankee and Pedro Fernandez took Tapia and Royce's place as the new coaches along with season two veteran Natalia Jiménez.
+For the show's third season, Daddy Yankee and Pedro Fernandez took Roberto Tapia and Prince Royce's place as the new coaches along with season two veteran Natalia Jiménez.

 At their 2015 Upfronts, Telemundo announced that La Voz Kids would return for a fourth season, with all three Season 3 coaches returning.

 Coaches and hosts

 The coaches in the first season were Prince Royce, Paulina Rubio and Roberto Tapia.
-In the second season, Natalia Jiménez replaced Rubio.
-For the show's third season, Daddy Yankee and Pedro Fernández took Tapia and Royce's place as the new coaches along with season two veteran Natalia Jiménez.
+In the second season, Natalia Jiménez replaced Paulina Rubio.
+For the show's third season, Daddy Yankee and Pedro Fernández took Roberto Tapia and Prince Royce's place as the new coaches along with season two veteran Natalia Jiménez.
 Coaches remained all the same for the fourth season.
+Roberto Tapia returned for the fourth season, but not as a coach anymore.